Matt-Jones-Developer/plan_up-daily_planner/README.md

 ## Overview

 Another confused, frustrating effort to achieve something that seemed so simple; yet I do not feel like I was shown how to accomplish this at all.
 I studied the weeks notes, rewatched videos, thought the Todo app was the clue, but came to realise it had very little to do with what was being asked.
-Compounded by Jquery made it ridiculous.
+Compounded by Jquery made it worse.

 Sadly I will be submitting what I have, currently incomplete and not fully working at all.
 I will have to re-submit this to improve my grade once the logic has been achieved.

 I felt like a lot of what we were shown in class this week didn't help me.

-It's like in Maths class, the teacher will show you some examples of similar things, re going over it to instill the knowledge, the answers are actually explained somewhere - Maths is Maths, code is code.
+It's like in Maths class, the teacher will show you some examples of similar things, re going over it to instill the knowledge, the answers are actually explained somewhere.

 With this I felt like after a brief (extremely basic) encounter with Javascript, we were immediately thrown onto Jquery - a depreciated, 'browser wars' API that if we really needed to learn (for older site maintenance) I could learn it then, possibly.
-I feel like I'd sooner turn the job down or rewrite the entire site in vanilla JS in fairness.
+I feel like I'd sooner rewrite the entire site in vanilla JS in fairness.

 ---
 ## Overview: MID-COURSE RANT: (*warning!*)
 #
-This course needs to teach me how to be an amazing front-end developer, to THINK LIKE AN ACTUAL PROGRAMMER, I need to be fluent in Javascript and CSS - I fail to see why the material from the last 3 weeks have even been added to this bootcamp.
+This course needs to teach me how to be an amazing front-end developer, to think like an actual programmer, I need to be fluent in Javascript and CSS - I fail to see why the material from the last 2 weeks have even been added to this bootcamp.

 The student is only as good as the material they receive.
-I am not taking responsibility for failing this assignment.

-You know what I should be an expert on be now (aside from CSS and JS?
-Setting and switching fontawesome ICONS!!
-See my mess within.

 Very disappointed, once again and it's been a total bust this last fortnight.

 #